lila-masand/Final-Project/README.md

 Hello!
 This repo holds my final project for CS377 Operating Systems at UMass.
 For my project, I chose to alter one of the projects that we had completed earlier in the course (Project 3) where we had implemented different process scheduling algorithms.
+One of the proposed options for a final project was to make a visual representation of memory storage, so I chose to apply that concept to scheduling instead.
 I love making interactive programs/games, so I decided to make a program that would help CS students visualize how schedulers run jobs using the algorithms we learned about.

+My hope is that this project will help students learn about the algorithms and understand how processes are chosen and run as they arrive.
+It helped me a lot to look at visual representations of time slices when I was learning about scheduling, and even now I have a lot of fun making my own workloads, experimenting with different edge cases and seeing how they run in my program.
+Scheduling is a fundamental part of running an operating system - all OSes need to do it! - so I hope that this visual demonstration is satisfying and helpful.
+There is LOTS of room for polishing and improvement, and I may update the performance or UI in the future.

+## Design

 Our class used C++, and I chose to continue using this for my project to get more familiar with it.
 Using SFML with OpenGL for the graphics library, I took the algorithms that I had already